nuts-foundation/nuts-consent-cordapp/docs/pages/technical/consent_cordapp_overview.rst

     When this is the case, extra attachments will be present containing the patient identifier for the PGO.
     The attachments that reference the official patient identifier (BSN) will be `hidden <https://docs.corda.net/key-concepts-tearoffs.html>`_ for the PGO.

-More information on the structure of the attachments can be read in the :ref:`nuts-consent-cordapp-model` chapter.
+More information on the structure of the attachments can be read in the :ref:`nuts-consent-cordapp-technical-model` chapter.

 Contracts
 ---------